Sallot27/eample/Readme.md

 # Key features:

-# Students:
+- Students:
-Discover and browse upcoming university events Register for events with a single tap
-Receive unique QR codes for event access
-Provide feedback by liking or disliking events
+Discover and browse upcoming university events.
+Register for events with a single tap.
+Receive unique QR codes for event access.
+Provide feedback by liking or disliking events.

-Event organizers:
+- Event organizers:
-Add and manage events with ease
-Include detailed information like name, date, image, and description Promote events directly through the app
-Gain valuable insights from student feedback
+Add and manage events with ease.
+Include detailed information like name, date, image, and description.
+Promote events directly through the app.
+Gain valuable insights from student feedback.

 This application aims to enhance the overall event experience for both students and organizers, leading to increased participation, improved event planning, and a more vibrant campus community.

 # University-Events